SMS vs. Email Marketing: Which Is More Effective?

 What Is SMS Marketing?

-SMS (short message service) marketing is a marketing strategy that sends content, promotions, alerts, and/or other communications to customers via text messages.
-Leaning on mobile technology to drive messaging, SMS marketing often leverages customer segmentation—a tactic where you group recipients based on their interests, behaviors, or preferences.
+SMS (short message service) marketing is a marketing strategy powered by direct communication that sends targeted content, promotions, and/or updates to customers via text.
+Unlike other marketing channels, SMS creates a personal connection with your audience because it lands directly in the space they reserve for trusted contacts.
+Modern SMS marketing often leverages sophisticated customer segmentation—a tactic where you group recipients based on their interests, behaviors, or preferences.

-Businesses use SMS marketing to have a direct line of communication with their customers and audiences to promote their products or services, raise brand awareness, and foster loyalty.
+Smart SMS marketing forgoes one-way broadcasting and opts for genuine, two-way conversations through a direct line of communication with your customers and audiences to promote your brand and foster loyalty.

 What Is Email Marketing?